MLS Cup: United States

-The MLS Cup Final was aired on English-language networks ABC from 1996 to 2008 and ESPN from 2009 to 2014.
+MLS Cup was aired on English-language networks ABC from 1996 to 2008 and ESPN from 2009 to 2014.
 ESPN/ABC and Fox alternate as MLS Cup Final broadcasters since 2015, with the MLS Cup 2019 on ABC, their first MLS match since 2008.
 ABC also air four playoff matches including the MLS Cup 2021.
-The MLS Cup has also been aired on Spanish-language networks TeleFutura in 2007 and 2008, Galavision from 2009 to 2011, TeleFutura/UniMás from 2012 to 2018, and Univision in 2019.
+MLS Cup has also been aired on Spanish-language networks TeleFutura in 2007 and 2008, Galavision from 2009 to 2011, TeleFutura/UniMás from 2012 to 2018, and Univision in 2019.
 ABC previously had Spanish announcers under secondary audio program.

 From 2015 to 2022, all MLS Cup playoff games are televised on ESPN, Fox Sports, or Univisión networks.
 UniMás will air two exclusive playoff matches, while ESPN and its affiliated networks will split the rest of the contests – including MLS Cup – with Fox Sports.
 Univision, UniMás and TUDN also airs the MLS Cup playoffs in Spanish.

 With the new Apple TV deal beginning 2023, FOX Sports will be the only linear broadcaster of MLS, and will carry select MLS Cup playoff matches, and every MLS Cup with no alternate broadcaster starting 2023.

 Canada

-MLS Cup coverage in Canada started in 2007, with the addition of Toronto FC to MLS.
-The MLS Cup bounced around different networks in the first three seasons of the league's presence in Canada; what was then the bold network aired the 2007 Cup Final, with CBC airing the next year's Final and GolTV Canada airing the Final the year after that.
-Since 2010, TSN has aired the MLS Cup Final on its networks; this includes Toronto FC's victory in 2017.
+MLS Cup coverage in Canada started in 2007, with the addition of Toronto FC to the league.
+MLS Cup bounced around different networks in the first three seasons of the league's presence in Canada; what was then the bold network aired the 2007 Cup Final, with CBC airing the next year's Final and GolTV Canada airing the Final the year after that.
+Since 2010, TSN has aired MLS Cup on its networks; this includes Toronto FC's victory in 2017.

-In French, RDS has exclusive rights to MLS, and thus the MLS Cup.
+In French, RDS has exclusive rights to MLS, and thus MLS Cup.